(Spoken on August 28, 1983.)

 A spatially and temporally projected universal looks like a beauty of things; therefore, things are not beautiful.
 They look so because of our projection of our ideal upon that object, the ideal being a third element altogether which includes both the object, so-called, and one's own self which is the little, fragile, desiring human nature.
 What is man's desire then?
 Not name, not fame, not power, not wealth, not even a physically lengthened life on Earth.
 It is another thing altogether that we are asking for.

 Yoga, therefore, is not coming in contact.
-That is not possible, and also it is not necessary or practicable.
+That is not possible, and also it is not necessary because it is not practicable.
 A part that belongs to a whole cannot come in contact with the whole.
 You cannot contact your own self.
-The whole is the larger self of the part, and therefore, it cannot contact it.
+The whole is the larger self of the part, and therefore it cannot contact it.
 It can only unite itself with it in what I call union, communion, and entry into the very selfhood, as it were, of that whole to which it integrally belongs.
-So yoga is the sense of an inward belonging of one’s own self to the self of everything – finally, to the self of the universe.
+So yoga is the sense of an inward belonging of one's own self to the self of everything – finally, to the self of the universe.

 The world, therefore, is not an evil.
 It is a shadow, an indicator, a pointer; it is a suggestion that this life on Earth is a passage, a journey, a movement, and not a halting place.
 It is not a paradise in which we can rejoice as if the end of our life has been reached.
 Life is a journey and we are all pedestrians, brethren with a common purpose, and all these little rounds of our coming and going in the different planes of existence are resting places, inns or choultries, dharamshalas, as it were, where we can rest our head for the night and proceed with our journey the next morning.